What Is Data-Driven Marketing & Why Is It Important?

 Step 2: Identify your data requirements.

-Once you have set your objectives, highlight what kind of data will make those objectives a reality.
+Once you have set your objectives, identify the data that will make them a reality.

-One may easily get drowned by data since there is so much, but zoom in on that which is most relevant to your goals.
+One may easily get drowned in data, but zoom in on what is most relevant to your goals.

 For instance, if your objective is to retain more customers, you’ll want data regarding customer behaviour, transaction history, and feedback on other metrics.